 I find web analytics invaluable.
 The insight I get from basic statistics (things like page view counts, referrers, and countries of origin) helps me understand which posts work and which do not.
 Knowing that my posts are broadly read is what keeps me motivated to write new content.
-For this reason, this site will continue to have web analytics.
-However, you do have a choice in how this impacts you.
+For this reason, this site has and will continue to use web analytics.

-The tracker on this site collects the following information:
+The tracker on this site (which is a custom-made tracker designed to replace Google Analytics) collects the following information:

 - The page you are visiting so that I can know which pages are popular and which aren’t.

 - The site you came from (referrer) so that I can engage in conversations that happen around the web.

 - Your user agent so that I can tune the visual appearance of the site.

 - Your country, based on your IP, so that I know how “far” each post has reached and whether translations are worthwhile.